Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Appendix

-The figure below illustrates a one-dimensional scalar convex function $f(x)=|x-3|$ and the associated auxiliary cost function $\tilde{f}(x).$ The feasible set is chosen to be the closed interval $S=[-1,1].$ From the figure, we observe that while the unconstrained minimum value of the function $f$ is attained at $x=3,$ the unconstrained minimum of the auxiliary function $\tilde{f}$ is attained at $x=1,$ which is \emph{in} the feasible set.
+Figure \ref{1D-fun} below illustrates a single variable convex function $f(x)=|x-3|, x \in \mathbb{R}$ and the associated auxiliary cost function $\tilde{f}(x).$ The feasible set is chosen to be the closed interval $\mathcal{X}=[-1,1].$ From the figure, we observe that while the unconstrained minimum value of the function $f$ is attained at $x=3,$ the unconstrained minimum of the auxiliary function $\tilde{f}$ is attained at $x=1,$ which is \emph{in} the feasible set.
 This verifies the conclusion from Lemma \ref{lemma:9.2}.